Maxime-Jauroyon/Univ-TER/README.md

-# gasp2
+# TER

-gasp2 is a pushdown automaton interpreter.
+The goal of the TER is to parse a data file of reactions (and inhibitions) and construct a graph (Nodes: reactions, Edges: molecules relations) in order to give only the reactions who can be used for a path between 2 molecules.

 ## Features

-- Parses two types of file:
+- Parses one type of file:
-	- A list of automaton transitions.
+	- A list of reactions and inhibitions.
-	- A programming-ish coding syntax.
-- Prints back a parsed file with a well formatted look.
-- Checks if an automaton is deterministic.
-- Interprets an automaton with a specific input.
+- Print the input document (without commentary and empty lines)
+- Print the list of reactions and inhibitors linked to their reactions
+- Specify the length of the path to find (will return the corresponding list of reactions)
+- Display the program's version
+- Specify the output file (default: stdout)

 ## Compile And Run